STUDIES

 id.DRIVE carries out different studies under a common data collection.
 Three studies are currently running: a respiratory viruses surveillance study, a COVID-19 Vaccine Effectiveness study (CVE), and a respiratory syncytial virus (RSV VE) Vaccine Effectiveness study.

 Patient recruitment started in September 2021 for the COVID-19 CVE study.
-The common data collection was launched on 26 July 2024 by including the surveillance study data, followed by RSV VE data collection in fall 2024.
-As of 31st December 2025, a total of 30,470 patients have been recruited across 39 hospitals from 21 Study Contributors in 7 European countries.
+The common data collection was launched on 26 July 2024 by including the surveillance study data, followed by RSV VE data collection in fall 2024, and the multi-specimen pilot study in early 2026.
+As of 11 of February 2026, a total of 33,041 patients have been recruited across 42 hospitals from 21 Study Contributors in 7 European countries.

 Surveillance of respiratory viruses